-All eligible members may access AHP funds for their approved programs or for approved projects initiated by project sponsors, such as nonprofit organizations, state or local governments and for-profit developers.
+All eligible members may access AHP funds for their approved programs or for approved projects initiated by project sponsors, such as nonprofit organizations, state or local governments and not-for-profit developers.

-Funds are disbursed as a direct grant to the member institution involved in the application.
-The member, in turn, provides the AHP grant funds to the sponsor.
+Funds are disbursed as a direct subsidy to the member institution involved in the application.
+The member, in turn, provides the AHP subsidy to the sponsor.
 The manuals below contain information on the funding process, forms to submit for a funding request and helpful calculation tools.

 Funding Owner-Occupied (Including Habitat) Projects

-The AHP Funding Manual (Owner) contains required forms to request funding for owner-occupied (including Habitat for Humanity) projects.
+The AHP Funding Manual for Owner Occupied Projects contains required forms to request funding for approved owner-occupied (including Habitat for Humanity) projects.
 Submit requests for funding via email to email@example.com.

 The Income Calculation Tool (right click to save as) assists in the calculation of a household’s income.
 It is particularly useful for non-salaried wages.

 The AHP Needs Analysis Spreadsheet calculates the present value of a loan.
 This spreadsheet must be completed by sponsors who provide zero percent financing, such as Habitat for Humanity affiliates.

 The AHP Funding Manual for Rental Projects contains forms that must be completed to request funding for approved rental projects.
 Submit requests for funding via email to firstname.lastname@example.org.

 The ProForma and Rental Affordability Worksheet must be submitted along with the forms in the Rental Funding Manual.